MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 This exercise includes the following tasks:

-1. Create a console app and a class named "BankCustomer"
+1. Create a console app and a class named **BankCustomer**.
-1. Update the Program.cs file to create instances of the "BankCustomer" class
+1. Update the Program.cs file to create instances of the **BankCustomer** class.
-1. Add public fields and updated constructors to the "BankCustomer" class
+1. Add public fields and updated constructors to the BankCustomer class.
-1. Update the "BankCustomer" class using static members to ensure unique customer IDs
+1. Update the BankCustomer class using static members to ensure unique customer IDs.
-1. Create a class named "BankAccount" that implements static members
+1. Create a class named BankAccount that implements static members.

-## Create a console app and a class named "BankCustomer"
+## Create a console app and a class named BankCustomer

 In this task, you create a new console app, add a `BankCustomer` class to the project, and then create a class definition for the `BankCustomer` class.
 The class definition includes public fields and a parameterless constructor.